GrupoDiana/ofxBRTLibrary/README.md

 ## Dependencies
 - The **BRT Library** is included as a **git submodule** within this addon.
+- In turn the **BRT library** includes the Eigen library with submodule.
-  Make sure to initialize submodules after cloning the repository:
+- Make sure to initialize submodules after cloning the repository:

 ```bash
 git submodule update --init --recursive